k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/03_projects.md

 > A field with an asterisk next to its name, is mandatory, and it wouldn’t be possible to save the Project without populating it.

-The Projects page is the one that dictates factors for the Spaces page.
+The Projects page is the one that dictates factors to the Spaces page.